rhyme-lang/rhyme-lang.github.io-v1/content/en/docs/frontends/_index.md

 ---

 {{% pageinfo %}}
 JSON API is (currently) the primary API for Rhyme.
 It is the most expressive API right now.
+Please note that the documentation are under active development and may not be complete.
 {{% /pageinfo %}}